-These Peanut Butter Monster cookies are loaded with creamy peanut butter, chewy oats, colorful m&ms, and gooey semi-sweet chocolate chips!
+Peanut Butter Oatmeal Monster cookies are loaded with creamy peanut butter, oats, chocolate chips and m&m candies.
 They bake up super thick, with chewy edges and incredibly soft centers.

 Monster Cookies Recipe

-There are so many monster cookie recipes on the web, and they vary greatly.
+The web is home to many monster cookie recipes, and they vary greatly.
 Some are basically just regular cookies with m&m’s and chocolate chips.
 Others have oats, nuts, butterscotch chips, or coconut.
 And then there are the ones that incorporate PEANUT BUTTER.

-My version is a combination of all of the above!
-These peanut butter cookies are loaded with oats, peanuts, M&Ms, cinnamon, vanilla, and of course, chocolate chips!
+My chewy monster cookie recipe is a combination all the above!
+Loaded with oats, peanut butter, M&M chocolate candy, cinnamon, vanilla, and of course, chocolate chips!
 I also use a combination of brown sugar and granulated sugar, which adds depth of flavor.
 They’re thick, chewy, and so delicious.

 Ingredients for Monster Cookies

-- Butter: Be sure your butter is at room temperature before you begin baking!
-Butter that is too cold won’t properly cream.
+- Butter: Bring butter to room temperature before baking!
+Butter that is cold won’t properly cream.

 - Peanut Butter: Creamy peanut butter is king when it comes to these cookies!
-JIF, Skippy, and Peter Pan brand are all favorites of mine and work great in this recipe!
-I don’t recommend using chunky peanut butter, natural peanut butter, and definitely not almond butter or other nut butters.
+JIF, Skippy, and Peter Pan brand are favorites and work great in this recipe!
+Don’t use chunky peanut butter, natural peanut butter, almond butter, or other nut butters.

 - Sugar: A combination of granulated sugar and brown sugar sweeten the cookies and add incredible depth of flavor.
 Do not reduce the amount of sugar.

 - Eggs: You’ll use whole eggs and an egg yolk in this recipe.
-You can save the egg white for another recipe!
-Just cover it and place in the fridge for up to 2 days.
-Be sure to use large eggs and bring them to room temperature before baking.
+Use large eggs and bring them to room temperature before baking.

-- Flour: The best way to measure this ingredient is with a digital kitchen scale.
-Otherwise, you’ll want to lightly spoon it into the measuring cup.
-Never pack your flour, this leads to dry cookies that don’t spread.
+- Flour: Measure with a digital kitchen scale or lightly spoon it into the measuring cup.
+Never pack flour, this leads to dry cookies that don’t spread.

-- Cinnamon: This spice adds depth of flavor and warmth to the cookie dough.
-If you dislike cinnamon, you can simply omit, no need to replace it with another ingredient.
+- Cinnamon: Adds depth of flavor and warmth to the cookie dough.

-- Salt: Although it may sound odd, you never want to skip adding salt to cookies!
-This ingredient balances the overall sweetness and helps enhance the flavors in the recipe.
+- Salt: Balances the overall sweetness and helps enhance the flavors in the recipe.
 Try adding a sprinkle of flaky sea salt on top for an extra delicious treat!

-- M&M Candies: You can use plain M&Ms for a classic monster cookie.
+- M&M Candies: Use plain M&M chocolate candy for a classic monster cookies.
 Or use seasonal ones like red & green to celebrate Christmas or white and pink to celebrate Valentine’s Day!

-- Semi-Sweet Chocolate Chips: Feel free to use dark chocolate chips, white chocolate chips, or butterscotch chips instead.
-You could even use a combination of all of the above!
+- Semi-Sweet Chocolate Chips: Ue dark chocolate chips, white chocolate chips, or butterscotch chips instead.
+Or use a combination of all the above!

 - Salted Peanuts: These nuts add delicious crunch and enhance the overall peanut butter flavor.
-If you don’t have any on hand, feel free to simply leave them out.
-Or use pecans or walnuts.
+Feel free to omit – or use pecans or walnuts.

 How to Make Monster Cookies